danielsunjin/Daniel-REU-Project-Files/README.md

 ## Obtaining Functional Connectomes from fMRI

 fMRI processing scripts are found in this folder: [fMRI_processing_scripts](https://github.com/danielsunjin/Daniel-REU-Project-Files/tree/main/fMRI_processing_scripts).
+All fMRI processing needs to be done in samos.

 ### Aquiring Structural and Functional MRI Images and Organizing the Data